Audition Songs by Musical

-If you’re looking for audition songs for White Christmas, it’s best to choose a light-hearted song from classic musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for White Christmas, it’s fitting to choose a lighthearted song from classic musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because White Christmas features music from the 1950s, the audition songs below are drawn from musicals between the 1930s and 1950s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.